Troy Brown: Retirement

 On March 13, 2008, The Boston Globe reported that the Patriots would not offer Brown a contract for the 2008 season.
 On September 25, 2008, Brown officially retired from professional football during a press conference alongside Patriots owner Robert Kraft and head coach Bill Belichick.
 He finished his playing career as the all-time leader for the New England Patriots in receptions with 557.

 On June 4, 2012, it was announced that Brown was elected to the Patriots Hall of Fame by fan vote, beating out former head coach Bill Parcells and safety Fred Marion.

-Coaching
+Coaching career

+New England Patriots

 At the beginning of the 2019 NFL season, he began coaching in an unofficial capacity with the New England Patriots, assisting wide receivers coach Joe Judge, who was often busy with his other role as special teams coordinator.
 In addition in 2016 he was a part of the Bill Walsh Minority Coaching Fellowship working with the Patriots.

 In 2020 it was officially announced that Brown was on the Patriots coaching staff.
 He would be serving as the teams running backs/kick returners coach.

 In 2021, Brown was announced as the wide receivers/kick returners coach.

+In 2024, Brown was moved to a skills development role.

+New York Giants

+In 2025, Brown was hired by the New York Giants as an offensive assistant.